Finance leaders’ talent, tariffs, and transformation plans

 That means more than just informing them about the change; it means understanding their needs – from the training they will need to how much notice they’ll need to adjust their plans and processes.

-According to our latest survey of 500 finance leaders, fewer than half say they have strong working relationships with their C-suite peers.
+According to our recent survey of 500 finance leaders, fewer than half say they have strong working relationships with their C-suite peers.
 Of course, driving any change project will be difficult without that alignment.

 That’s definitely not the case in every business, but it’s interesting to hear.